Lama Jampa Thaye: Teaching

 Thaye travels extensively giving teachings and initiations in many countries, both for Dechen and other Buddhist organizations.
 He is also a member of the international teaching faculty of the Karmapa International Buddhist Institute in Delhi.
 Sakya Trizin commented: "I would like to commend Lama Jampa Thaye for the unflagging enthusiasm and effort that he has devoted to the noble cause of making the dharma available to all those who have an interest in it, and encourage him to continue his good works."
-His books have been translated into French, German, Spanish, Portuguese and Bulgarian.
+His books have been translated into French, German, Spanish, Portuguese, Bulgarian and Polish.

 In 2008 he served as the UK participant in the fifth World Buddhist summit in Japan, the sixth summit in 2015 (Japan), and seventh summit in 2017 (Sri Lanka).
 From 2011 onwards, he has contributed articles to the online and print edition of Tricycle: The Buddhist Review, New York.
 Some of these articles have been translated and re-published in Sagesses Bouddhistes (France) and Buddhismus Aktuell (Germany).

 In October 2019, Thaye served on the advisory committee for Buddhism Exhibition at British Library, London, and was the guest speaker at the Private View Reception for the exhibition.

 Thaye's teaching approach follows the long-established and traditional style of Tibetan Buddhist masters down the ages.
 He stresses the established historical approach to Vajrayana practice so as to sustain the authentic, continuing transmission of its intellectual and experiential aspects.